New SpaceX Starship prototype SN10 sputters, could still fly today

-SpaceX Starship rocket prototype SN10 ignited its engines for a split second Wednesday afternoon, but an issue with the startup procedure triggered some sort of abort.
-At the moment the company is evaluating whether or not to try again or call it a day.
+The SpaceX Starship rocket prototype, SN10, ignited its engines for a split second on Wednesday afternoon, but an issue with the launch procedure triggered an automatic abort.
+Elon Musk, SpaceX CEO, said the rocket had a "slightly conservative high thrust limit" but the team would recycle propellant and try again.
+The company is now planning to try again at around 2:30 p.m.
+PT and if you want to watch live, we've got you covered.

 SN10 and SN9 are the latest iterations of SpaceX and Elon Musk's Starship prototypes that the company has been developing in full view at its facility in Boca Chica, Texas (or Starbase, as it might be known soon).
 Musk has promised that the next-generation rocket will be capable of revolutionary point-to-point travel around the globe, as well as sending civilians to the moon, Mars and beyond.